 HTTPS vs HTTP

 Google started giving HTTPS websites a ranking boost over HTTP sites back in 2014, but the weighting of that secure connection is growing.
 At that time, around 10% of websites were HTTPS, and it was 30% by 2016.
-By spring, 2017, around two-thirds of all websites were HTTPS because of Google’s PR efforts.
+By the spring of 2017, around two-thirds of all websites were HTTPS because of Google’s PR efforts.

 Google Chrome and other search engines are already warning users if a website for logging in or entering financial information is not HTTPS.
 The warning is starting to extend to other websites now, and we’re approaching the point where websites that lack HTTPS will disappear from the first page results no matter how good their SEO is.
 The quality of the content and link building don’t matter if a significant percentage of traffic is scared away by the “this site may be harmful” warning.